 4. Recycled content and certificates.

+5. HS or CN codes for metal trims, accessories, and packaging.
 The earlier this information is organized, the easier it is to stay inside European supply chains.

 Sourcing locationLead time to EuropeCBAM resilience